GCousido/vision-converter/README.md

 ### Library Usage

-You can use DatasetConverter as a Python library to convert datasets programmatically.
+You can use VisionConverter as a Python library to convert datasets programmatically.

 #### Example